 For Aboriginal peoples, land plays a role in symbolic identity and in creating the everyday interrelatedness that forms the basis of Aboriginal values and beliefs.
 Prior to colonization, Aboriginal peoples gained their core identity from the place where they originated.
 During creation, spirit beings travelled over the land creating the natural environment; these markers remain as rocks, rivers, and places on the land where specific cultural activities take place.
 The land, therefore, also forms the basis for Aboriginal oral narrative, as stories relating to these landmarks – and of migration to new landscapes with new landmarks – create and sustain identity and connection to place.
 Prior to colonization, Aboriginal peoples learned from childhood the history and spiritual significance of each feature of the landscape.
 Memory was embedded in the land and in the observation of the transformations of landmarks within the territory.

-Land transmits and strengthens the relational nature of Aboriginal life, that is, a connectedness to the land, its resources, and all other creation.
+Land transmits and strengthens the relational nature of Aboriginal life.
 Whereas European cultures believe in dominion over the land, Aboriginal cultures believe that humankind must live in accordance with the land, because the land has stories to tell.